cucumber/docs/content/docs/cucumber/api.md

 ```
 {{% warn " Using Kotlin named objects or companion objects" %}}

-If @BeforeAll, @AfterAll etc are used in Kotlin named objects or companion objects - see example below - io.cucumber.java.InvalidMethodSignatureException
+If @BeforeAll, @AfterAll etc are used in Kotlin named objects or companion objects an `io.cucumber.java.InvalidMethodSignatureException`

 will be thrown.
-As, Kotlin will create a class MyStepDefinitions$Companion which has non-static methods
+As, Kotlin will create a class `MyStepDefinitions$Companion` which has non-static methods

 - [ read more about it here](https://kotlinlang.org/docs/java-to-kotlin-interop.html#static-methods).

-The @JvmStatic annotation does not prevent this behaviour of Kotlin, it adds the static methods to MyStepDefinitionsMethod only.
+The `@JvmStatic` annotation does not prevent this behaviour of Kotlin, it adds the static methods to `MyStepDefinitionsMethod` only.

-Consequently, Cucumber will detect the static methods in MyStepDefinitions class, as well as the non-static methodss in MyStepDefinitions$Companion class and will complain about the second one.
+Consequently, Cucumber will detect the static methods in `MyStepDefinitions` class, as well as the non-static methodss in `MyStepDefinitions$Companion` class and will complain about the second one.

 As a soultion to this problem, [ package level functions](https://kotlinlang.org/docs/java-to-kotlin-interop.html#package-level-functions) - this is, withouth companion objects.